MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-155-Exchange-Establishment-Standards-Other-Related-Standards-Under-Affordable-Care-Act/subpart-C-General-Functions-an-Exchange/section-155.206.md

 (2) HHS may take into account the following:

-(i) The degree of culpability of the consumer assistance entity, including but not limited to -
+(i) The degree of culpability of the consumer assistance entity, including but not limited to—

 (A) Whether the violation was beyond the direct control of the consumer assistance entity; and

-(B) The extent to which the consumer assistance entity received compensation - legal or otherwise - for the services associated with the violation;
+(B) The extent to which the consumer assistance entity received compensation—legal or otherwise—for the services associated with the violation;

 (ii) Aggravating or mitigating circumstances;